stolksdorf/pico-gist/README.md

 ##### `gist.fetch()` -> array of data
 Fetches all the gists that pass the `opts.filter` function and converts them all to data objects.
+TODO: maybe remove the filter?

 ##### `gist.get(gistId)` -> object

+##### `gist.append(gistId, data)`
+Attempts to get, merge, and then update. uses Object.assign for all object types, and attempts to concatinate or add otherwise.